 Mr. Yan highlighted the stakeholder input to date.
 He said they are generally supportive of providing new I-405 access on the south end of downtown.
 They encouraged an emphasis on multimodal transportation options and on integrating the study with other planning efforts.
 They encouraged the City to consider the impacts to 114th Avenue, existing properties, and wetlands and to consider mitigation costs.
-Mr. Yan said the stakeholders encouraged the City to consider the traffic and safety impacts of the I-405 access project on local streets.
+Mr. Yan said the stakeholders encouraged the City to consider the I-405 access project on local streets.
 He said that some of the participants wondered why the Main Street bridge alternative had been dropped.